Starfish-develop/Starfish/README.md

 * Now that I am interpolating in T_eff, log g space, convert fitting to use mass, radius, distance, and luminosity.
 * Be so bold as to interpolate the Fourier transform?
 * Fine tune garbage collection (debugging?): http://docs.python.org/2/library/gc.html#gc.garbage
+* Option to limit range of data FFT'ing or loading (via interpolator?) when doing less than all the orders.
+Option to flux-interpolator?

 ## Code concerns